Toss (cricket): Batting second

 The captain opts to bat second if he is confident that their team can successfully chase any total.
 Once the target is known, the team does not have to worry about setting a winnable score.
 The team just has to limit the opposition to a low score, and bat well to successfully chase the target.
 If the pitch does not deteriorate, batting second is usually a better option.

 Another advantage of batting second is during day-night One Day International games, played under lights.
 In some venues, the cricket ball collects a lot of dew in the outfield.
 This results in a poor grip on the ball by the bowlers.
 With a moist ball, it is difficult to spin and swing the ball.
 The difficulty in holding the ball also means that the bowler is more likely to be inaccurate, giving the batsmen more ill-directed deliveries to hit.

 Influence of toss on outcome

-Winning the toss provides a small, but significant improvement to a team's chances of winning.
+Winning the toss provides a small, but significant improvement to a team's chances of winning, at least in longer formats of the game at the international level.

-Based on the 2,106 Test matches played up to 13 December 2013:
+Based on the 2,502 Men's Test matches played up to 16 April 2023:

-Based on all One Day International matches played up to 27 December 2006:
+Based on the 4567 Men's One Day International matches played up to 16 April 2023:

-After the crucial role the toss played during the ICC T20 World Cup 2021, a fairer method to conduct the coin toss was proposed that does not disadvantage the team that loses the toss.
-The method is called Toss, Propose and Choose.
+Based on the 2045 Men's T20I matches played up to 16 April 2023: